What if I can no longer race after registering?

 Are there prizes and when will these be?

 All finishers will receive their race medal.
 For both races 1,2,3rd overall places will be awarded for both Male and Females.
 Age group prizes will be given to the first male and female across a number of age ranges.
-Prizes will be given at approximately 11am but will be subject to change.
+Due to social distancing restrictions we don’t encourage everyone to stay for the prizes and we will decide on the day whether we are going to hand them out or post them.
+Please listen out for announcements.

 Do I need a wetsuit?